About

 Dr Rebecca Healey MBBS, MSc, RNutr

-Medical Doctor: 6 year training for MBBS Medicine qualifying with honours from Hull York Medical School, with medical elective in Immunology.
+Medical degree: 6 year training for MBBS Medicine qualifying with honours from Hull York Medical School, with medical elective in Immunology.

 NHS Medicine: 5 years NHS hospital experience across a number of different specialties including Respiratory Medicine, Acute Medicine, Elderly Care, Psychiatry, and Vascular Surgery.